fraklo/modals/README.md

 // JSON key to pull data from Promise result
 dataKey: 'html',

+// This value will be prepended with data-, by default this is data-target
+// This is the attribute that simplemodals looks for to get the target of the modal
+dataTarget: 'target',

 // Class applied to modal when fetching Promise data
 loadingClass: 'loading',